Meet the team

-She is a proud mom of two girls, their 100+ pound lab mix, and two cats!
-She loves anything outdoors, surfing, hiking, backpacking, and staying active.
+Outside of the clinic, she is a proud mom of two girls, their 100+ pound lab mix, and two cats!
+She loves anything outdoors- surfing, hiking, backpacking, snowboarding, rock climbing, and staying active.

 How I Became a Pelvic Health Therapist